-B. Standards

-- 1. Industrial uses permitted in this district shall be of types that require daily water use of no more than 0.25 gallons per gross square feet of floor space. - 2.
-Light industrial and commercial uses are subject to the standards for such uses in Article 8 of this Ordinance. - 3.
-Impervious surface coverage shall not exceed eighty (80) percent of the gross land area.
+- B. Standards23 - 1.
+Industrial uses permitted in this district shall be of types that require daily water use of no more than 0.25 gallons per gross square feet of floor space. - 2.
+Light industrial and commercial uses are subject to the standards for such uses in Article 8 of this Ordinance.^{23, 27} - 3.
+Impervious surface coverage shall not exceed eighty (80) percent of the gross land area.27

-C. Site Development Standards
+C. Site Development Standards^{23, 27, 40}

-- 1. All sections of this Ordinance applying to the Residential Growth District with the exception of Section 5.4A will apply to residential uses in this District. - 2.
+- 1. All sections of this Ordinance applying to the Residential Growth District with the exception of Section 5.4A will apply to residential uses in this District.27 - 2.
 Setbacks, height, and other site development standards shall be as indicated in Appendix A, Residential Site Development Standards, and Appendix B, Non-Residential Site Development Standards, except as provided elsewhere in this Ordinance.
 All commercial or industrial uses must be in compliance the requirements for such use in Article 8.
-In addition, a site plan, if required, must demonstrate that traffic patterns created by Commercial or Light Industrial uses (1) will not use adjacent residential roads for through traffic and (2) will connect to principal and major arterial highways as directly as feasible considering access restrictions.
-5, 7, 23, 27 - 3.
-Restaurants where the primary mode of food distribution is by pick-up counter or drive in window and convenience stores shall be subject to the review and approval of the Board of Zoning Appeals as a Conditional Use in accordance with Section 6.3 of this Ordinance.
-This requirement shall not apply to a building located within a shopping center shown on an approved site plan. - 4.
+In addition, a site plan, if required, must demonstrate that traffic patterns created by Commercial or Light Industrial uses (1) will not use adjacent residential roads for through traffic and (2) will connect to principal and major arterial highways as directly as feasible considering access restrictions.^{5, 7, 23, 27} - 3.
 Proposed uses in this zone are exempt from the distance requirements in Sections 4.6A-B if part of a master planned community.
-This provision shall only apply to the internal use of land under the same ownership.
+This provision shall only apply to the internal use of land under the same ownership.^{7, 27}

-Section 5.9 Reserved
+Section 5.9 Reserved23

-Section 5.10 Village (V) District8, 23, 32, 35
+Section 5.10 Village (V) District^{8, 23, 32, 35}